Get the most out of health extras: more benefits, lower costs

 FAQ

-Are health extras useful for everyone?
+Are health extras worthwhile for everyone?

 How do I find the right health extras for me?

-Analyse your needs, compare offers, and pay attention to value for money.
+Analyse your needs, compare offers and pay attention to value for money.
 Independent advice can also be helpful.

 What is the difference between IGeL and supplementary insurance?